aaronpowell/aaronpowell.github.io/src/documents/posts/2014-02-12-easily-replacing-assert-istrue-statements.md

---- cson
+---
   title: "Easily replacing Assert.IsTrue statements"
-date: '2014-02-12'
+  date: "2014-02-12"
-tags: ['unit-testing', 'testing']
+  tags:
+    - "unit-testing"
+    - "testing"
-description: """It's time to really address that annoying habbit of developers to use `Assert.IsTrue` in their tests.
+  description: "It's time to really address that annoying habbit of developers to use `Assert.IsTrue` in their tests."
-"""
 ---

 I [blogged/ranted about `Assert.IsTrue`](/posts/2013-01-08-the-problem-with-assert-istrue.html) previously, well today I decided to work out a quick way to do bulk conversions of tests.